Unit Assessment Procedures

 5.6.2 Where the difference of marks is 10 percentage points or higher, the Chief Examiner must determine the final mark by:

 6. Distribution of grades

 6.1.
-Each Faculty Board will approve grade distribution guidelines for their Board of Examiners, to benchmark the distribution of marks of the units against relevant faculty data (eg course, discipline and unit level benchmarks, etc) having regard to the size and selectivity of the unit cohort.
+Each Dean will approve grade distribution guidelines for their Board of Examiners, to benchmark the distribution of marks of the units against relevant faculty data (eg course, discipline and unit level benchmarks, etc) having regard to the size and selectivity of the unit cohort.

 6.2.
 Where the distribution of marks within a unit falls outside the relevant faculty guidelines, the Chief Examiner must provide to the Board of Examiners, together with the recommended marks, an explanation for the variance.